 - Sexual Battery & Lewd and Lascivious Crimes

-Chris is familiar with variety of options for achieving a more favorable outcome in criminal cases.
-As your criminal defense attorney he will explore these options including:
+Chris is familiar with a variety of options for achieving a more favorable outcome in criminal cases.
+As your criminal defense attorney, he will explore these options:

-- Pretrial Intervention programs that suspend your criminal case while you complete certain conditions.
-Successful completion can lead to dismissal of the charges.
+- Pretrial Intervention programs suspend your criminal case while you complete certain conditions.
+Successful completion can lead to the dismissal of the charges.